jbremer/pyasm2/IMPLEMENTATION.md

 #### Tweaked Anonymous Label References

-Because `jmp(L(-1))` looks pretty ugly (see the [Alias Label to L][] section), we've tweaked anonymous label references even further, to the following.
+Because `jmp(L(-1))` looks pretty ugly (see the [Alias Label to L][] section), we've tweaked anonymous label references even further to the point where you can add or subtract a relative index to the `Label` class.

 [Alias Label to L]: #alias-label-to-l